Perspective | The story behind that much-liked photo of a child-size vehicle covered in handmade Bernie Sanders dolls

 Haynes took that photo and her friend shared it.
 But you wouldn’t know that by looking at it.
 It doesn’t identify Haynes as the maker of those dolls or explain the significance of that child-size vehicle to her family.

-Haynes says she asked her friend to keep her identify private because she knew what would happen once that photo went public: People were going to want more Sanders dolls.
+Haynes says she asked her friend to keep her identity private because she knew what would happen once that photo went public: People were going to want more Sanders dolls.

 “I did not expect Bernie to take off like that, and to still be taking off like that,” she says.
 “I could easily make another 40 and they’d be gone in minutes.”